How Trump could undo portions of Biden’s climate legacy

 Status: Not on track

-Note: Actual values for 2021 and 2022 are based on total capacity estimates by the Hydrogen Council.
-According to the Hydrogen Council, Europe had 170 MW of renewable hydrogen capacity in 2021 and 180 MW of renewable hydrogen capacity in 2022.
-Conversion from capacity to actual renewable hydrogen supply assumes a 70% load factor, 67% electrolyzer efficiency and energy content of 33.3 KWh per kg of hydrogen.
+Note: The actual values for 2021, 2022, and 2023 are based on total capacity estimates by the Hydrogen Council.
+The 2023 estimate is based on European electrolyzer capacity as of October 2023.
+According to the Hydrogen Council, Europe had 170 MW of renewable hydrogen capacity in 2021, 180 MW in 2022, and 220 MW in October 2023.
+Conversion from capacity to actual renewable hydrogen supply assumes a 70% load factor, 67% electrolyzer efficiency, and an energy content of 33.3 kWh per kg of hydrogen.
 The REPowerEU target of 20 million tons of renewable hydrogen by 2030 includes 10 million tons of domestically produced and 10 million tons of imported renewable hydrogen.
-Targeted trajectory is assumed to be linear where no interim targets are provided.
+The targeted trajectory is assumed to be linear where no interim targets are provided.

 Target: 510 GW of installed wind capacity by 2030